 Nominate an eighth grade boy or girl for an ACE (Advocate for Character and Education) Award which honors local students who have overcome personal struggles and battle the odds while persevering and achieving amazing things in their churches, home, and communities.
 Coaches 4 Character is looking for a few young, unsung heroes.
-Nominations for the 2018 ACE Awards are open through January 31, 2019.
-For nominations, please click the orange "Nominate Now" ticket on the ACE Awards website.
+Nominations for the 2021 ACE Awards are open through February 8, 2021.
+For nominations, please click on the link below.

 At-Risk 4-K Registration for 2021-2022 is January 11 - March 10, 2021.
 Programs are offered at various elementary schools and six child development centers.
 Children who will be four years old on or before September 1, 2021 may be eligible for this free program.
 Eligibility for 4K is based on academic and developmental needs, low family income, and low parent education level.
 Parents/guardians may apply online or by telephone.
 Please see the attached flyer for more details.

 GCS requests community’s help in reversing COVID spread.
 As COVID cases in Greenville County and the State of South Carolina continue to rise, Greenville County Schools is asking students, parents, and the greater community to help ensure the return to in-person school in the district is not derailed by rising numbers.
 GCS is asking all citizens to follow DHEC guidelines to help reverse the current increase: wear a mask when in public, avoid large gatherings, frequently wash or sanitize hands and high-touch surfaces, stay home and away from others when sick, and seek medical advice when running a fever, developing a new or worsening cough, experiencing shortness of breath, or losing the sense of taste or smell.

 As Greenville County Middle Schools start the process of returning to full-time in-person instruction, we ask that our Riverside Students & Families watch the attached videos as a review of proper procedures for wearing a mask.